tommasop/thinkingcode_ex/priv/posts/20140104023334_migrate-joomla-from-wondows-2003-to-docker.md

 To configure the Rails app (or every other app) to be cloud deployable you need to follow the [The twelve-factor app methodology][6].
 You can use this methodology to build software-as-a-service apps that:
-&#8211; Use declarative formats for setup automation, to minimize time and cost for new developers joining the project;
+- Use declarative formats for setup automation, to minimize time and cost for new developers joining the project
-&#8211; Have a clean contract with the underlying operating system, offering maximum portability between execution environments;
+- Have a clean contract with the underlying operating system, offering maximum portability between execution environments
-&#8211; Are suitable for deployment on modern cloud platforms, obviating the need for servers and systems administration;
+- Are suitable for deployment on modern cloud platforms, obviating the need for servers and systems administration
-&#8211; Minimize divergence between development and production, enabling continuous deployment for maximum agility;
+- Minimize divergence between development and production, enabling continuous deployment for maximum agility
-&#8211; And can scale up without significant changes to tooling, architecture, or development practices.
+- And can scale up without significant changes to tooling, architecture, or development practices.

 Going through the twelve factors I found that most of the steps are already achieved through git versioning + rails YAY!!!